-Health and social careHungerford is a small town where over 71% of the respondents to the household survey expected to be still living here in 10 years time and only just fewer than 9% saying that they did not expect to stay.
+Hungerford is a small town where over 71% of the respondents to the household survey expected to be still living here in 10 years time and only just fewer than 9% saying that they did not expect to stay.
 Not surprisingly the rest were unsure of their longer term plans.
 There is a wide spread of age groups within the town with health and social care facilities being important throughout all age groups.